Make Your

 There is a wheelchair-accessible fishing area on the Madison River.
 Park at the Mount Haynes Overlook.
 From here, a level boardwalk leads to the river and fishing access.
 (Whether in a wheelchair or not, anyone over the age of 16 requires a Yellowstone National Park fishing permit to fish in the park; state fishing licenses are not valid here.)

 Other accessible sites in this area include viewpoints of National Park Mountain and Firehole Cascade.
-The Two Ribbons Trail is a wheelchair-accessible boardwalk along the Madison River; the boardwalk loop to Terrace Spring includes a steep grade in the middle of the loop that wheelchair users will likely need assistance to get up.
+The Two Ribbons Trail is a wheelchair-accessible boardwalk along the Madison River; the boardwalk loop to Terrace Spring includes a steep grade in the middle that wheelchair users will likely need assistance to get up.

 Visit the park’s Accessibility in the Madison Area for more information.